-Chattanooga school bus driver was in another crash 2 months ago
+Chattanooga school bus crash: Sixth child dies

 Walker received his commercial driver's license in April, the NTSB said.

 His school bus left Woodmore Elementary School on Monday afternoon with 37 students.
-It did not make any stops before the crash, NTSB Chairman Christopher A. Hart said Tuesday.
+It did not make any stops before the crash, NTSB Chairman Christopher A. Hart said.

+Hart told reporters Wednesday that investigators were looking into why the bus was not on its designated route at the time of the crash.

 The bus was heading down a narrow, winding road well above the speed limit of 30 mph, according to an arrest affidavit for Walker.